dtanner/dantanner/content/post/kotlin-v-java.md

 ### Lots more common idioms
 The Kotlin docs maintain a list of frequenty used idioms [here](https://kotlinlang.org/docs/idioms.html).
-Check it out for more examples of pragmatic and clean code.
+It's a great place for practical examples of good code.